 In 2020, the Community Participation for Seniors from Emerging Communities project aimed to build capacity and capabilities of seniors from six target communities: Sudanese (Dinka), Ethiopian (Amharic), Somali (Somali), Burmese (Karen and Chin), Filipino (Tagalog) and Afghani (Dari).

 The project engaged with these groups in the Brimbank, Hobsons Bay, Wyndham and Greater Dandenong local government areas (LGAs) and surrounding areas to support them to access and participate in Victorian seniors support programs and services.
 Read more about the project.

 The project created a video on the Seniors Card program - in seven languages from these emerging communities, and one video in English.
 Select the language video you wish to watch:

 Stories from the Ethnic Communities' Council of Victoria

-The ECCV spoke to inspiring seniors from our diverse communities and asked them to share their COVID-19 vaccination story.
+The Ethnic Communities' Council of Victoria spoke with inspiring seniors from our diverse communities and asked them to share their COVID-19 vaccination story.